ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

 B_Block.columns = ['Wrestler']
 ```

-Ok we've now got two separate dataframes called *A_Block* & *B_Block*.
+Ok we've now got two separate data frames called *A_Block* & *B_Block*.
 Let's add the usual fields you'd see in any sports league **'Matches','Wins','Losses','Draws'**.

 I'm also going to include **'Match Time'** as the total time a wrestler has competed.
 I also plan to add another column called **'DMR'**, which stands for Dave Meltzer Rating.
 Dave Meltzer is a 30 year wrestling journalist whose ratings of matches are out of five and is held in high standing in the wrestling community.
-By default I've set these to NaN
+By default, I've set these to NaN

 ```python